tl-its-umich-edu/mpr-gcloud-data/README.md

 ## Setup for the Predictor Code:

 Only one notebook is needed to run predictions: **mpr-peerbert-predictor.ipynb**

+You will need to set up a Managed Notebook in Vertex AI for this.

 Use region *us-central1 (Iowa)* when setting up this notebook.